 Many missionaries will have savings to buy a used car right away.
 But if they don’t, or if it takes time to find the right vehicle, there are a couple ways you can help.

 - Talk with your congregation and see if anyone has a car they can give up for a time.
 This could mean a family sacrificially lends their second car.
 But it could also mean a shut-in shares the car they aren’t using anyway.
-Or perhaps someone delays selling the clunker they’ve been trying to get rid of.
+Or perhaps someone delays selling their old car.

 - If buying a car or sharing a car isn’t possible, consider setting up a carpooling schedule.
 Does anyone have kids going to the same school?
 Does anyone in your congregation have a schedule that would let them drive the returning missionary to job interviews?
 Once they’ve found a job, does anyone work in the same area?